mokuda2/senioryearreflection/_posts/2023-04-08-Perspectives-from-an-Atheist.md

 ...

-_(September 2019) I learned that not only was Elder Wingard going home, but I was also getting transferred to a different area._
+_(September 2019) I learned that I was getting transferred to a different area._

 _Elder Wingard’s family was going to pick him up later in the evening at the mission home, so Elder Wingard had all of his stuff packed up.
 “I can’t believe I’m going home,” he said.
 “For some reason, I feel so nervous.
 It honestly feels like another transfer.”
 It was hard to believe that two years could pass by as a missionary.
 I was out for only three months, and it felt like such a long time._